-It is reasonable to infer that, in diverting users to a website competing with the Complainant, the Respondent was intent on commercial gain.
+It is reasonable to infer that, in diverting users to a gambling website, the Respondent's intent was on commercial gain.

-The likelihood of confusion is not diminished by the possibility that at some point users arriving at the Respondent's site may realise that the site is not connected with the Complainant.
+The likelihood of confusion is not diminished by the probability that users arriving at the Respondent's site will realise that the site is no longer connected with the Complainant.
 Paragraph 4(b)(iv) of the Policy is concerned with the intentional attracting of Internet users.
 Here, the disputed domain name creates an implied risk of affiliation with the Complainant, and the Respondent profits from at least some of the traffic intended for the Complainant.

 Furthermore, the Respondent has not come forward to deny the Complainant's assertions of bad faith.
-It is difficult to conceive of any legitimate reason why the Respondent would wish to register the disputed domain name and the Respondent has offered no explanation.
+It is difficult to conceive of any legitimate reason why the Respondent would wish to register the disputed domain name and use it to host a gambling website (lacking any apparent connection between the composition of the disputed domain name and its use), and the Respondent has offered no explanation.
+In these circumstances, the Panel considers reasonable to conclude that, in the absence of an alternative explanation, the Respondent was probably attempting to take an unfair advantage by profiting from traffic generated by the Complainant's previous use of the disputed domain name.